 - If you prefer to use a pre-made Bò Kho seasoning packet, use 1 tablespoon to replace the Chinese 5 spice and paprika.

-- For additional flavor, include additional ingredients like whole star anise (I recommend 2), beef bouillon, potatoes, or radish.
+- For additional flavor, include additional ingredients like whole star anise (I recommend 2), beef bouillon powder, potatoes, or radish.

-- To make gluten-free Bò Kho, replace the soy sauce with tamari or coconut aminos.
+- To make gluten-free Instant Pot Bò Kho, replace the soy sauce with tamari or coconut aminos.

-STEP ONE: First, cut the beef into 1½-2 inch cubes and trim any excess fat or connective tissue.
+STEP ONE: First, cut the beef into 1½ inch cubes and trim any excess fat or connective tissue.
 Add to a large bowl and cover with water.
-This will help draw out blood and impurities for a cleaner broth.
+Although this isn't traditional in Vietnamese recipes, Korean stews will often include this step to draw out blood and impurities for a cleaner broth.

-After 30-60 minutes, drain the beef through a colander, rinse well, and pat dry.
+After 30-60 minutes, drain the beef through a colander, rinse well, and pat as dry as possible.

 STEP THREE: Add the beef and mix well until evenly coated.
-Let marinade for 30 minutes while you prepare the vegetables.
+Let marinade for at least 30 minutes while you prepare the vegetables.

 STEP FOUR: Once the beef is done marinading, turn on Sauté (Normal) mode and add a splash of oil.
 When it reads "Hot", add the onion and cook for 1 minute.